 Some offers can be just a little something, others can offer some serious value, but it always pays off to keep an eye on them.

 I refer my friends to the Amex Gold

-The latter happened to me last month.
+The latter happened to me a few months ago.
 I was so excited about the Amex Gold, I got my friend excited too.
 She applied, got approved and got me 30,000 points for referring her.